andycranston/serial-getty-restarter/README.md

 sudo ./Install.sh
 ```

-Insert a USB serial adaptor.
+Insert a USB serial adaptor to a spare USB port on the Raspberry Pi.

-Attach a serial port terminal emulator press return a few times.
+Attach a serial port terminal emulator to the USB serial adapter's 9-pin
+connector and then press return a few times.

 A login prompt should be displayed.

-If no login prompt is displayed try sending a BREAK and pressing return a few times again.
+If no login prompt is displayed try sending a BREAK from the serial port
+terminal emulatipn program and pressing return a few times again.

 Login to the Raspberry Pi.

 Finished :-]

-## Sending a BREAK!
+## Sending a BREAK from the terminal emulation program!
 What do you mean?

 With serial connections sending a break means dropping the connection for a short time.
 This
-can (hopefully) have the effect of getting th device at the other end of the serial link
+can (hopefully) have the effect of getting the device at the other end of the serial link
 to reset and autodetect the baud rate.
-It does not always work but is always worth a try.
+It does not always work but is `ALWAYS` worth a try.

-Here are the methods to send a break with various terminal emulation programs:
+Here are the methods to send a break with various serial port terminal emulation programs:

 ### MobaXterm on Windows